Apache Nitrogen Products: History

-The company was incorporated in New Jersey in May, 1920, with Articles of incorporation filed with the Arizona Corporation Commission on June 11, 1920.
-Charles E. Mills, President, Valley Bank, promoted establishment of the company following WWI, enlisting support of regional mining companies.
-Mills banded together a group of assistants with necessary expertise to formulate planning.
-Following independent review, decision was made to proceed.
-This was a cooperative venture by several large mines located throughout the Southwestern United States and Northwestern Mexico.
-Shares of the company were distributed with 65% held by the mining companies and 35% by Mills and associates.
-Charles Mills served as president and managing director of the company until his death in January, 1929.
-Charles E. Mills was a Harvard-educated mining engineer who moved to Bisbee, Arizona in 1888 where he worked for the Copper Queen Mine.
+The company was incorporated in New Jersey in May 1920, with Articles of incorporation filed with the Arizona Corporation Commission on June 11, 1920.
+Charles E. Mills, President, Valley Bank, promoted the establishment of the company following WWI, enlisting the support of regional mining companies.
+Mills banded together a group of assistants with the necessary expertise to formulate planning.
+Following an independent review, the decision was made to move forward.
+This was a cooperative venture by several large mines in the Southwestern United States and Northwestern Mexico.
+Shares of the company were distributed, with 65% held by the mining companies and 35% by Mills and associates.
+Charles Mills served as president and managing director of the company until his death in January 1929.
+Charles E. Mills was a Harvard-educated mining engineer who moved to Bisbee, Arizona in 1888, where he worked for the Copper Queen Mine.
 Mills found great success in Arizona and was later the president of Arizona's Valley Bank.
-The dry climate of southern Arizona "was considered beneficial to the production of high grade powder".
-Another benefit of the location was hilly terrain that provided natural protection from explosion for the buildings used in production.
+The dry climate of southern Arizona "was considered beneficial to the production of high-grade powder".
+Another benefit of the location was the hilly terrain that provided natural protection from explosions for the buildings used in production.
 The plant was also well located to serve regional consumers using existing railroads.

-Construction of the plant began in March, 1920, finishing in April, 1922.
+Construction of the plant began in March 1920, finishing in April 1922.
 The first shipment of dynamite occurred in April, 1922.
 Production was running at one million pounds of powder per month in 1923.
 The company was the only producer of these explosives in the Southwestern United States, producing 41 million pounds in 1956.
 It supplied explosives to mines in Arizona, New Mexico, northern Mexico, and the surrounding areas.
 The complex grew to around 140 buildings spread out around more than 700 acre.
-Employment was in the hundreds, even through the great depression.
-The plant eventually became the largest single location for the production of dynamite in the country.
+Employment was in the hundreds, even though the Great Depression.
+The plant eventually became the country's largest single location for dynamite production.

 In response to changes in mining technology, the product line expanded to include blasting agents based on ammonium nitrate and nitric acid in the 1940s.
 Ammonium nitrate was produced from anhydrous ammonia and air (the DuPont process) beginning in the 1950s.
-The original nitroglycerine-based products were phased-out by 1983.
+The original nitroglycerine-based products were phased out by 1983.
 In the 1990s the company was also producing detonating cord and ammonium nitrate solution for agricultural fertilizer.
-Fertilizer was being sold to alfalfa, asparagus, cotton, citrus, lettuce, pecan, and wheat farmers in Arizona, California, New Mexico, and Mexico.
-Three quarters of sales were to the mining industry, however.
+Fertilizer was sold to alfalfa, asparagus, cotton, citrus, lettuce, pecan, and wheat farmers in Arizona, California, New Mexico, and Mexico.
+However, Three-quarters of sales were to the mining industry.
 One of the original buildings at the site, a red brick structure known as the Powderhouse (built c.
 1922), was still in use as of 2012.
-It contains boilers that produce steam which turn turbines to make the plant's electricity.
+It contains boilers that produce steam, turning turbines to make the plant's electricity.

 As of the mid-1980s, the company was owned jointly by Phelps Dodge, Magma Copper, Cyprus Copper, Southwest Energy, and the heirs of Charles Mills.
 Its land had expanded to 1040 acres.